 Problem: Documentation includes generic statements that could apply to many conditions without specifics about your situation.

-Solution: Request personalized documentation that addresses your unique circumstances, limitations, and needs rather than generic statements about your condition.
+Solution: Ask for personalized documentation that addresses your unique circumstances, limitations, and needs rather than generic statements about your condition.

 Protecting Your Privacy While Providing Necessary Documentation

-Balancing the need for documentation with privacy concerns is important.
+Balancing documentation requirements with privacy concerns is important.
 Here are strategies to protect your privacy while still providing necessary information:

-- Understand your rights under HIPAA and ADA:
+First, understand your rights under HIPAA and the ADA:

 - You control who receives your medical information